luismangubat/Redux-toolkit-Application/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Redux Toolkit App

+This project is a test run using the new redux toolkit for an opinionated appraoch to state management.
 ## Available Scripts

 In the project directory, you can run: